Debtors' prison: Greece

 Ιmprisonment for debts, whether to the tax office or to a private bank, was still practiced until January 2008, when the law changed after imprisonment for unpaid taxes, as well as other debts to the government or to the social security office, was declared unconstitutional after having been practiced for 173 years; imprisonment was, however, still retained for debts to private banks.
 The situation regarding imprisonment (προσωποκράτηση (prosōpokrátēsē): custody) for debts to the government is still unclear, as courts continue to have this ability for criminal acts.

 India

 The Negotiable Instruments Act, 1881, as amended, contains provisions for criminal penalties, including imprisonment, if someone defaults on a debt or a payment obligation.

-Section 28A of the Securities and Exchange Board of India Act, 1992 (As amended by the Securities Laws(Amendment) Act, 2014) contains provisions for penalties, including imprisonment, for failure to pay back investors or the authorities.
+Section 28A of the Securities and Exchange Board of India Act, 1992 (As amended by the Securities Laws (Amendment) Act, 2014) contains provisions for penalties, including imprisonment, for failure to pay back investors or the authorities.

-In India, courts have been known to jail financial defaulters as a way to coerce them to pay back their victims or the government.
-For example, in the case of Subrata Roy, his bail was conditional on him paying back huge amounts to the investors or the regulators.
+In India, courts have been known to jail financial defaulters as a way to coerce them to pay back their private creditors, or the state.
+For example, in the case of Subrata Roy, his bail was conditional on him paying back large sums to the investors or the regulators.